cysouw/diathesis/text/c07_reflexive.md

 c.
 Karl und Anna feuern einander an.
 :::

 Such a reciprocal construction necessarily needs a plural subject and can be identified by the possibility to add *gegenseitig* [@last b].
 There is an older construction to express reciprocity in German by using *einander* [@last c] instead of *sich gegenseitig* [see @wiemer2007: 478ff. for an in depth discussion].
-This construction with *einander* typically does not use *sich*, though the combination *sich […] miteinander* is possible but very rare [@wiemer2007: 476-477].
+This construction with *einander* typically does not use *sich*, though the combination *sich […] miteinander* is possible, but very rare [@wiemer2007: 476-477].
 Note that reciprocity inside a prepositional phrase can only be expressed by using *einander* [@wiemer2007: 482-485].

 ### [ NA | Na ] Accusative reciprocal {#sec:reflexive-accusative-reciprocal}

 The most typical reciprocal construction arises from a regular transitive verb with a human object, like *achten* 'to respect' [@next a].
 Such a reciprocal construction is called 'canonical' by Wiemer & Nedjalkov [-@wiemer2007: 468-470].
 Almost all such verbs are in principle ambiguous between a reciprocal and a reflexive reading.
-The intended reciprocal reading can be forced by added *gegenseitig* [@next c].
+The intended reciprocal reading can be forced by adding *gegenseitig* [@next c].
 Some verbs, like *achten*, seem to prefer a reciprocal reading.
-Such verbs typically do not allow a singular subject [@next b] and *gegenseitig* seems superfluous here [@next c].
+Such verbs typically do not allow for a singular subject [@next b] and *gegenseitig* seems superfluous here [@next c].

 ::: ex
 - Karl achtet Anna.